Why Do I Keep Binging?: A Salt Lake City Therapist Explains

 Online therapy in Utah gives you access to a therapist without leaving your home.
 No more long drives or traffic jams to worry about.
 You can have sessions from your comfy space.
 Plus, online therapy offers flexible scheduling, so you can fit it into your busy life.
 It's private and secure, ensuring your personal information stays confidential.
 Most importantly, it's an effective way to work on your mental well-being.
 So, if you're considering therapy but worried about the logistics, give online therapy in Utah a shot – it's convenient, accessible, and can truly make a positive difference in your life.

-Online counseling also means wherever you are located in Utah, that means we can work together.
-I work with clients in Salt Lake City, Logan, Heber City, St. George, Cedar City, and more.
+Online counseling also means that wherever you are located in Utah, that means we can work together.
+I work with clients in Salt Lake City and all throughout Utah

 About the Author

-About the Author: Ashlee Hunt, LCSW, is a dedicated eating disorder therapist and the founder of Maple Canyon Therapy, an eating disorder clinic in Utah.
+About the Author: Ashlee Hunt, LCSW, is a dedicated eating disorder therapist and the founder of Maple Canyon Therapy, an eating disorder clinic serving women in Salt Lake City and all throughout Utah.
 Ashlee holds a Bachelor's degree in Psychology and a Bachelor's degree in Family Life and Human Development from Southern Utah University, where she first developed her passion for understanding the complexities of human behavior and relationships.
 Building on her strong foundation, she pursued a Master's degree in Social Work from Utah State University, equipping her with the knowledge and skills to make a positive impact in the lives of women struggling with eating disorders.
 With her compassionate approach and extensive education, Ashlee is committed to helping her clients on their journey to recovery and emotional well-being.